brotatotes/bht-automation/bht gen 1/Matthew/Chapter 19/Matthew 19 20 bht.md

 3. "Not understanding the internal sense, extensive compass, and spirituality of them; and therefore asks, what lack I yet?
 In what am I deficient hitherto? in what have I come short of doing these things? what remains at last to be performed?"

 ### John Wesley:
-1. "All these have I kept from my childhood" - The young man's statement reveals his self-righteousness and reliance on his own efforts to keep the commandments.
+1. "All these have I kept from my childhood" - The young man believed he had kept all the commandments, but Jesus reveals that he had only followed the letter of the law, not the spirit behind it.

-2. "Perhaps he had, as to the letter; but not as to the spirit" - The commentary highlights the distinction between keeping the commandments outwardly and keeping them with a genuine heart and spirit.
+2. "Perhaps he had, as to the letter" - The commentary acknowledges that the young man may have indeed followed the commandments in a literal sense.

-3. "Our Lord immediately shows" - Jesus, in response to the young man's claim, exposes the deeper meaning and requirements of the commandments, challenging the young man's understanding and revealing his need for true surrender and discipleship.
+3. "Not as to the spirit, which our Lord immediately shows" - Jesus exposes the young man's lack of understanding by pointing out that keeping the commandments is not just about external actions, but also about the internal disposition of the heart.

 ## Generation Details